zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-overview.md

 # Standby pools for Virtual Machine Scale Sets

-Standby pools for Virtual Machine Scale Sets enables you to increase scaling performance by creating a pool of pre-provisioned virtual machines from which the scale set can pull from when scaling out.
+Standby pools for Virtual Machine Scale Sets enables you to increase scaling performance by creating a pool of pre-provisioned virtual machines.
+The virtual machines in the standby pool complete all post provisioning processes such as installing applications, downloading data packages, etc. Once the virtual machines have been fully provisioned, they can be maintained in a running or a stopped (deallocated) state.
+When your scale set requires additional instances, the instances in the standby pool are automatically moved into the scale set.
+This saves significant time as the virtual machines have already been fully configured.

-Standby pools reduce the time to scale out by performing various initialization steps such as installing applications/ software or loading large amounts of data.
-These initialization steps are performed on the virtual machines in the standby pool before to being moved into the scale set.
+If maintaining a standby pool of running virtual machines, the machines are immediately ready to receive traffic after being moved into the scale set.
+If maintaining a standby pool of stopped (deallocated) virtual machines, the virtual machines are automatically started after moving into the scale set.
+Since they have already completed all the provisioning steps, the only delay in being ready to take traffic is the time it takes to start the machine.

 ## Scaling